Bearpaw Outfitter's Utah cow elk hunts are some

-some of the most exciting and successful elk hunting available anywhere.
-Past hunters
+of the most exciting and successful elk hunts

-have commented that they’ve never seen so many
+they’ve never seen so many elk while hunting

 to hunt for the best success.

 numbers.
-Cow elk hunts are authorized in areas where elk populations
+Cow elk hunts are authorized in areas to

-the high elk numbers in Utah, this is real
+the high elk numbers in Utah, this is still real

 hunting for wild elk and these hunts can be

-the best success so elk are usually seen
+the best success so elk are normally seen

-every day and over 1,000 head of elk have been
+every day and over 1,000 elk have been

 Hunting Methods and Best Time